splunk/TA-microsoft-365-defender-advanced-hunting-add-on/README.md

 * The above uses REST API to pull similar data at intervals, and the REST API is rate limited
 * The above is not CIM compliant

-My advice: You should not need this TA if you are using Microsoft 365 Defender Advanced Hunting Add-on for Splunk.
+My advice: You should not need this TA if you are using Microsoft 365 Defender for Endpoint Advanced Hunting Add-on for Splunk.

 ## Installation